sleeptoken/zettelkasten/Tags/SMTP (25 port).md

 ### Enumeration using Metasploit

 The SMTP enumeration module that allows attackers to connect to the target SMTP server and enumerate usernames using predefined wordlists.
+#### Enumeration Countermeasure

+Configure SMTP servers to
+- Exclude sensitive mail server and local host information in mail responses
+- Disable open relay feature
+- Limit the number of accepted connections from a source to prevent brute-force attacks
+- Provide limited information in error messages

 ### Other tools